 Ideas for Membership Sites

 The ideas for membership sites are endless.
 The key to success is to find an idea that involves lots of content and that others would pay to access.
-For example, if you can teach guitar or cake decorating, can you set up enough lessons to make a full course and are there people who’ll buy it?
-It’s always best to consider ideas that benefit others such as saving them time and money, or helping them lose weight or get healthy.
+For example, if you can teach guitar lessons or cake decorating, can you set up enough lessons to make a full course and are there people who will buy it?
+It’s always best to consider ideas that benefit others, such as saving them time and money, or helping them lose weight or get healthy.
 Business-to-Business (B2B) membership sites are ideal because even in tough times, many businesses will join and/or maintain their memberships if they believe it will help their business.

 How to Start a Membership Website

-Membership (or subscription)-based businesses have many moving parts during the setup, but essentially, here’s what you need to do:
+Membership or subscription-based businesses have many moving parts during the setup, but essentially, here’s what you need to do:

-- Brainstorm membership business ideas.
-Make a list of your talents, skills, interests, and experiences.
-Review the type of membership sites above for help in determining how what you know, love or do can fit into a membership model.
+- Brainstorm membership business ideas: Make a list of your talents, skills, interests, and experiences.
+Review the type of membership sites above for help in determining how what you know, love, or do can fit into a membership model.
 For example, what can you teach?
 Have you created a great online tool you can sell as a subscription?

-- Research your favorite idea to determine if there is a demand, as well as if the market is willing and able to pay for it.
-There are many ideas that the market will say they love, but they might not like it enough to pay for it, or what they’re willing to pay might not be profitable for you.
+- Research your favorite idea to determine if there is a demand, as well as if the market is willing and able to pay for it: There are many ideas that the market will say they love, but they might not like it enough to pay for it, or what they’re willing to pay might not be profitable for you.

 - Research your tools.
-If you’re going to run your membership through email, you’ll need a website through which members can join, and an email service that can deliver the content.
-Of you want to run an online course, there are several services, such as Udemy and Teachable, that offer platforms.
+If you’re going to run your membership through email, you’ll need a website through which members can join and an email service that can deliver the content.
+If you want to run an online course, there are several services—such as Udemy and Teachable—that offer platforms.
 If you’d like complete control, you can build a membership site.
-There are several scripts (i.e. aMember) and WordPress plugins that will run the membership aspect of your site.
+There are several scripts and WordPress plugins that will run the membership aspect of your site.
 Other tools you may need include audio or video creation and hosting, and webinar services.

 - Keep your membership site active.
-Make sure your content is up-to-date and providing value to your members.
+Make sure your content is up to date and providing value to your members.
 Always be working to increase membership and replace members who drop out.
-Consider having a community aspect to your membership, to keep members engaged with you and others in the community.
+Consider having a community aspect to your membership to keep members engaged with you and others in the community.